AGP alternatives in animal nutrition

 Join forces to reduce the use of antibiotics in animal production

-However, the use of AGP’s brings the risk of antibiotic resistance.
-Antibiotic resistance occurs when bacteria that used to be sensitive to a certain antibiotic gradually loose this sensitivity.
-Therefore, treatment with the antibiotic becomes less effective, needing higher dosages to reach the same level of effectiveness, or even loosing functionality completely.
-Antibiotic resistance reduces feed efficiency, but also poses a threat to consumers exposed through vicinity to animal production sites or when they consume animal derived products from animals treated with AGP’s which are insufficiently cooked.
-It is not really clear how much the contribution of the animal production sector is in the occurrence of antibiotic resistance in humans, but estimations vary between 0.1 and 50%!
-Therefore, legislation has become more and more strict regarding the use of AGP’s in animal production.
+Nevertheless, the use of AGPs brings the risk of antibiotic resistance.
+Antibiotic resistance occurs when bacteria which used to be sensitive to a certain antibiotic gradually loose this sensitivity.
+Therefore, treatment with the antibiotic becomes less effective, needing higher dosages to reach the same level of effectiveness, or even loosing functionality altogether.
+Antibiotic resistance reduces feed efficiency, but also poses a threat to consumers exposed to the pathogen through vicinity to animal production sites or when they consume animal derived products from animals treated with AGPs.
+It is not fully clear how high the contribution of the animal production sector is in the occurrence of antibiotic resistance in humans.
+Estimates vary between 0.1 and, highly concerning, 50%.
+Therefore, legislation has become increasingly strict regarding the use of AGPs in animal production.

-At Phytobiotics we aim to develop and market tailor made (natural) solutions for our customers to improve their production efficiency and help them to reduce the impact of antibiotic resistance in their production chain.
-We have a line of products specially equipped to attend their needs and a team of local technical specialists which facilitates a quick response to customer demands.
+However, banning AGPs can lead to a decreased production efficiency.
+There is a big demand for natural products which support the animals when AGPs are no longer an option.
+At Phytobiotics, we aim to develop tailor made solutions for our customers to help them face such challenges in their production.
+We have a line of products especially equipped to attend their needs and a team of local technical specialists, which facilitates a quick response to customer demands.

 About the author

-Eduardo Wollmann graduated in Veterinary Medicine and Master in Animal Production from the Federal University of Rio Grande do Sul.
+Eduardo Wollmann graduated in Veterinary Medicine and holds a Master’s degree in Animal Production from the Federal University of Rio Grande do Sul, Brazil.
 Focused on swine, he has worked as a technical, key account and product manager.
-At Phytobiotics Brazil he works as Technical Commercial Manager for Swine.
+At Phytobiotics Brazil, Eduardo works as Technical Commercial Manager for Swine.

 Phytobiotics Sangrovit® –